minseok127/vec-remap-bench/README.md

 2. **Page-table relocation** with `mremap` (moving the same physical pages to a new virtual address—zero data copied).

-It answers the question:

-> *“If I double a large vector by letting the kernel move PTEs instead of
-> copying bytes, how much time do I save?”*

 ---

 ## Files